-Andriyivskyy Descent is a historic street in the capital of Ukraine, winding its way from upper town along 720 meters of cobblestone down to the Podil area by the harbor.
+Andriyivskyy Descent is a historic street in the capital of Ukraine, winding its way from upper town along 720 meters of worn cobblestone down to the Podil area by the harbor.
 In summertime the street is bustling with people and vendor booths, but tonight there are only a few scattered shadows in the darkness.

 Walking down Andriyivskyy Descent, Kiev Walking down Andriyivskyy Descent.